robbtraister/fusion/documentation/api/feature-pack/components/consumer.md

 ### `addEventListener()`

 ##### Description
-This method adds an event listener to a Fusion component that will respond to events of the specified name (`eventName`) by invoking the specified handler (`eventHandler`).
-Events are dispatched by other Fusion components.
+This method adds an event listener to a Fusion component that will respond to events of the specified `eventName` by invoking the specified `eventHandler`.
+Events are dispatched by invoking [`dispatchEvent`](#dispatchEvent) in other Fusion components.
+Listeners can be removed by the [`removeEventListener`](#removeEventListener) method.

 ##### Parameters